de-shyt/CUB_conspects/Operating Systems JUB.md

 ### Translation Lookaside Buffer (TLB)

 A TLB acts as a cache mapping logical addresses (p, d) to physical addresses (f , d).
+Entries of a page table are saved in the TLB.

 A page number extracted from a logical address is given to the TLB.
 The TLB returns either the associated frame number or signals to the operating system that there is no such a page.
 The operating system looks up the missing TLB entry, loads it into the TLB and restarts the instruction.